Skip to main content

 </intent-filter>

-3. Configure deep links on Short.io.
+Configure deep links on Short.io

-Add these lines to the MainActivity.kt/.java or any other Activity file.
+To process deep links in the application add these lines to the MainActivity.kt/.java or any other Activity file.

 • Kotlin